 We invite you to visit the Harding University History House conveniently located at 205 Lott Tucker Drive.
-Tours are available by calling the Library at 501-279-4354, Monday through Friday 8 a.m. to 5 p.m.
+We will be open on the fourth Saturday of each month from 10am-2pm as well as other special events.
+Check the calendar below for hours.
+Tours are available by appointment by calling the Brackett Library at 501-279-4354, Monday through Friday 8 a.m. to 5 p.m.
 We will be happy to share with you Harding's rich history.

 The History House welcomes visitors to two large gallery rooms that allow guests to relive Harding's rich heritage.

 The Harding University History House, in conjunction with the Ann Cowan Dixon Archives & Special Collections at Harding, collects, preserves, and interprets cultural and related materials associated with the history and community of Harding University, including the women and men whose vision, passion, and commitment contribute to Harding’s legacy.
 The History House offers unique opportunities for innovative teaching, student research, and community enrichment.